MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxdevice/nf-acxdevice-acxdeviceaddcircuitdevice.md

 ## -description

-Adds an ACX circuit device to a specified parent device representing an audio path.
+The **AcxDeviceAddCircuitDevice** function adds an ACX circuit device to a specified parent device representing an audio path.

 ## -parameters